olafnub/technical-interview-prep-advice/technical-1-1-interview.md

 to finish video #1.

 ### Pro-Tip
 A good advice I read is to go into the interview with the mindset of tackling the problem together with the interviewer.
 Pretend you're back in grade school and a classmates asked if you can help them with their problem.
 You're at their hovering over them working through the problem together.

+- Ask for help when help is needed.
+- When finishing brainstorming / psuedocoding, ask if you're on the right track.
+- Again, you're solving this problem **together** with the interviewer, they **want** you to succeed.
+Be kind, respectful, and take initiative!